Understanding Urinary Tract Infections (UTIs), Their Symptoms & Management

 Urinary tract infections are infections that occur in the urinary system.
 They happen when bacteria, often from the anus or genitals, enter the urethra and infect the urinary tract.
 UTI can affect any part of the tract but is more commonly seen to affect the bladder than other parts of the tract.

-Owing to the fact that the length of the female urethra is short and is closer to the vagina and anus, bacteria easily enter the urinary tract.
+Since the length of the female urethra is short and is closer to the vagina and anus, bacteria easily enter their urinary tract.
 This makes women more prone to UTIs than males.

 Types of urinary tract infections and their symptoms